-This is a fun activity for kids learning the alphabet to make a spider web by following the letter S.
+Try a fun activity for kids learning the alphabet, stringing a spider web by following the letter S.

-Since we’ve had so much fun with the Follow the Lines of String to Find the Apple activity we did (over and over again) I came up with this spider web activity for George to make his own, plus learn a little too!
+We’ve had so much fun with the Follow the Lines of String to Find the Apple activity that we did it over and over again.
+So I came up with this sticky spider web activity for George to make his own, plus learn a little too!

-That means that this activity is learning about the letter S, while on the move!
+The goal is to learn about the letter S, while on the move!

 I also cut pieces of paper into small squares and wrote the letter S on all of them.